ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ![fig4](./Diagrams/Activity_diagram.drawio.svg "Component diagram illustrating the deployed application")
 </br>_Figure 4: Component diagram illustrating the deployed application_

 Figure 4 illustrates the flow for unauthorised users interacting with Chirp.
-Users can browse the public timeline, view more pages, go to other users timelines, or navigate to registration/login options.
+Users can browse the public timeline, view more pages, go to other users' timelines, or navigate to registration/login options.
 If a user has no account, they can click register and proceed either by filling out the registration form or using GitHub.
 Both paths require validation.
 If the user already has an account, they can click login.
 Once the user successfully registers or logs in, they are directed to the system's authorised user area.

 ![fig5](./Diagrams/activity_diagram_loggedIN.drawio.svg "Activity diagram for authorised users")
 </br>_Figure 5: Activity diagram for authorised users_